Dollhouse

 The history of today's dollhouses can be traced back about four hundred years to the baby house display cases of Europe, which showed idealized interiors.
 Smaller dollhouses with more realistic exteriors appeared in Europe in the 18th century.
-Early dollhouses were all hand made, but following the Industrial Revolution and World War II, they were increasingly mass-produced and became more standardized and affordable.
-Dollhouses can range from simple boxes stacked together used as rooms for play, up to multi-million dollar structures displayed in museums.
+Early dollhouses were all handmade, but following the Industrial Revolution and World War II, they were increasingly mass-produced and became more standardized and affordable.
+Dollhouses can range from simple boxes stacked together used as rooms for play, to multi-million dollar structures displayed in museums.

-Contemporary children's play dollhouses are mostly in 1:18 (or 2/3") scale, while 1:12 (or 1") scale is common for dollhouses made for adult collectors.
+Contemporary children's play dollhouses are mostly on a 1:18 (or 2/3") scale, while a 1:12 (or 1") scale is common for dollhouses made for adult collectors.

 History

 Miniature homes, furnished with domestic articles and resident inhabitants, both people and animals, have been made for thousands of years.
 The earliest known examples were found in the Egyptian tombs of the Old Kingdom, created nearly five thousand years ago.
 These wooden models of servants, furnishings, boats, livestock and pets placed in the Pyramids almost certainly were made for religious purposes.

 The earliest known European dollhouses were the baby houses from the 16th century, which consisted of cabinet display cases made up of individual rooms.
 The term “baby” in baby house is coined from the old English word meaning doll.
 Dollhouses of this period showed idealized interiors complete with detailed furnishings and accessories.
 The cabinets were built by hand with architectural details, filled with miniature household items and were solely intended for adults.
 The baby moniker referred to the scale of the houses rather than the demographic it was aimed at.
 They were off-limits to children, not because of safety concerns for the child but to protect the dollhouse.
 Such cabinet houses were trophy collections owned by the few matrons living in the cities of Holland, England and Germany who were wealthy enough to afford them and, fully furnished, were worth the price of a modest full-size house's construction.